cylorun/ResetTracker/README.md

 #### Settings

 After running gui.exe, go to the settings tab.
 Hover over the settings labels to see a brief description of the setting.
-If you do not have correctly configured settings, the program will tell you what to do.
+If you do not have correctly configured settings, the program will tell you what to do when you try to save them or start tracking.

 #### Updating